NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Season of Ghosts/Sojiruh.md

     desc: "  When a sojiruh wields a broken non-magical weapon, they do not take any of the disadvantages of the weapon being broken.
 While the sojiruh wields it, the weapon becomes a +1 weapon that deals an additional 1d6 mental damage on a successful hit."

   - name: "Stolen Scream"
     desc: "`pf2:2` (auditory,emotion,fear,mental,occult) The sojiruh targets a creature within 30 feet that it can see and then inhales, creating a sound identical to that of the target's scream.
 The targeted creature must attempt a DC 21 Fortitude check save, after which they're temporarily immune to that sojiruh's Soul Scream for 24 hours.
-If the creature becomes frightened as a result of Stolen Scream and has had a past life, the sojiruh restores 2d8+8 Hit Points.\n* * *\n\n**Critical Success** The creature is unaffected.\n\n**Success** The creature takes 2d6 mental damage.\n\n**Failure** The creature takes 4d6 mental damage and is [[Conditions/Frightened|Frightened 1]].\n\n**Critical Failure** The creature takes 8d6 mental damage and is [[Conditions/Frightened|Frightened 3]]."
+If the creature becomes frightened as a result of Stolen Scream and has had a past life, the sojiruh restores 2d8+8 healing Hit Points.\n* * *\n\n**Critical Success** The creature is unaffected.\n\n**Success** The creature takes 2d6 mental damage.\n\n**Failure** The creature takes 4d6 mental damage and is [[Conditions/Frightened|Frightened 1]].\n\n**Critical Failure** The creature takes 8d6 mental damage and is [[Conditions/Frightened|Frightened 3]]."

 ```